Fitz-Greene Halleck: Sexuality

 Halleck never married.
-His biographer Hallock believes that he was homosexual.
+His biographer, John W. M. Hallock, believes that he was homosexual.
 He found that Halleck was enamored at the age of 19 with a young Cuban named Carlos Menie, to whom he dedicated a few of his early poems.
 Hallock suggests that Halleck was in love with his friend Joseph Rodman Drake.
 James Grant Wilson noted how the poet described serving as best man at Drake's wedding:

 "[Drake] has married, and, as his wife's father is rich, I imagine he will write no more.
 He was poor, as poets, of course, always are, and offered himself a sacrifice at the shrine of Hymen to shun the 'pains and penalties' of poverty.
 I officiated as groomsman, though much against my will.
 His wife was good natured, and loves him to distraction.
 He is perhaps the handsomest man in New York, — a face like an angel, a form like an Apollo; and, as I well knew that his person was the true index of his mind, I felt myself during the ceremony as committing a crime in aiding and assisting such a sacrifice."

 Hallock described the poet Halleck's last major work, "Young America", as both "a jaded critique of marriage and a pederastic boy-worship reminiscent of classical homosexuality."

 In his will Halleck asked for Drake's body and family to be exhumed and reburied with him.
 In 1903, plans were set to move the bodies of Drake, his wife, daughter, sister, and nephew to Halleck's plot in Guilford.